|Legler Systems Company|||||ML System|||||Contact Us|||||Help|||||Home||||

-The Mailing List System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
+The Mailing List System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and and now Windows 10.
 The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the MLS software can be run on a single stand-alone personal computer or on a UNIX based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the ML menu.
-The latest release of the online mailing list software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
+In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the mailing list menu.
+The 2018 version of the online mailing list software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 Additional screen color codes are available with the 32-bit code.

-The ML System software cost is identified in the Software Price Sheet and includes: (1) MLS executable programs for Windows XP or Windows 10, (2) MLS Procedure Manual and (3) online Help File.
-The technical MLS Systems Manual and cobol source programs can be purchased separately.
+The ML System software cost is identified in the Software Price Sheet and includes: (1) MLS executable programs for any version of MS Windows, (2) MLS Procedure Manual and (3) online Help File.
+The technical MLS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.

-To request sample management reports and screen formats, General Information Manual or a free working demo for Windows 10 on a CD-ROM disc of this ML System, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample management reports and screen formats, General Information Manual or a free working demo for any version of MS Windows on a CD-ROM disc (or USB flash drive) of this ML System, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Mailing List software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site MLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any MLS software questions or problems.